hammady/rayyan-formats-plugins/README.md

                   block.call(target, total)
               end
           end

+          do_export do |target, options|
+            # return a string representing the target in the specified format
+            "#{target.key}: #{target.title}\n"  # only an example
           end

         end
       end
+    end

+The `options` hash that the `do_export` accept can have the following keys:

+- `include_header: boolean` will be passed as `true` on the first target and `false` on the subsequent targets.
+If the format supports headers (e.g. CSV) then you must return the header concatenated before the target string representation.
+- `include_abstracts: boolean` denoting whether the client program wants the abstracts to be emitted.
+- `unique_id: <generated-unique-string>` will be passed everytime in case the format must emit a unique target identifier if not present already in the target.

 The source of this gem contains several examples that you can build on.